Radium: Medical and research uses

+In the U.S., from 1940 through the 1960s, radium was used in nasopharyngeal radium irradiation, a treatment that was administered to children to treat hearing loss and chronic otitis.
+The procedure was also administered to airmen and submarine crew to treat barotrauma.

 Early in the 1900s, biologists used radium to induce mutations and study genetics.
 As early as 1904, Daniel MacDougal used radium in an attempt to determine whether it could provoke sudden large mutations and cause major evolutionary shifts.
 Thomas Hunt Morgan used radium to induce changes resulting in white-eyed fruit flies.
 Nobel-winning biologist Hermann Muller briefly studied the effects of radium on fruit fly mutations before turning to more affordable x-ray experiments.

-Howard Atwood Kelly, one of the founding physicians of Johns Hopkins Hospital, was a major pioneer in the medical use of radium to treat cancer.
-His first patient was his own aunt in 1904, who died shortly after surgery.
-Kelly was known to use excessive amounts of radium to treat various cancers and tumors.
-As a result, some of his patients died from radium exposure.
-His method of radium application was inserting a radium capsule near the affected area, then sewing the radium "points" directly to the tumor.
-This was the same method used to treat Henrietta Lacks, the host of the original HeLa cells, for cervical cancer.
-As of 2015, safer and more available radioisotopes are used instead.